Bank Garnishment (Writ of Execution)

 A spousal affidavit is required to levy on an account standing in the name of a spouse who is not a named debtor, unless the account is shared with the debtor.

-A current, certified copy of a fictitious business name statement is required to levy on an account standing in the name of a fictitious business, e.g., John Smith dba Smith Enterprises.
+A current, certified copy of a fictitious business name statement is required to levy on an account standing in the name of a fictitious business, e.g., John Smith doing business as (dba) Smith Enterprises.
 However, all parties listed as registrants in the fictitious business name statement must be either a debtor or the spouse of a debtor.
 The Sheriff cannot serve the garnishment if one of the registrants is not a debtor or spouse.
 An affidavit of identity is required if the account stands in an alias name of the debtor that was added by the court when the clerk issued the writ.

 A memorandum of garnishee that indicates the debtor’s account is direct deposit social security or public benefits account operates as a claim of exemption.
 The Sheriff will mail the memorandum together with instructions on how to oppose the exemption to the creditor.
 If the creditor does not timely oppose the exemption, the Sheriff must release the levy.
 The application for writ of execution is required if the writ was issued for child or spousal support.